activeloopai/deeplake/docs/source/Deep-Memory.rst

 .. role:: sql(code)
     :language: sql

 This page describes  :meth:`ds.query <deeplake.core.vectostore.deep_memory>`.
+DeepMemory is a deep learning model that is trained on the dataset to improve the search results, by alligning queries with the corpus dataset.
+It gives up to +22% of recall improvement on an eval dataset.
-To use deep_memory, please subscribe to our wait list.
+To use deep_memory, please subscribe to our waitlist.

 Syntax
 ~~~~~~~~